 CS/MP20 Do validate arguments passed to public, protected, or explicitly implemented members.
 Throw System.ArgumentException, or one of its subclasses, if the validation fails: If a null argument is passed and the member does not support null arguments, throw ArgumentNullException.
 If the value of an argument is outside the allowable range of values as defined by the invoked method, throw ArgumentOutOfRangeException.

-CS/MP30 Do validate enum parameters.

 CS/MP40 Do use the least derived parameter type that provides the functionality required by the member.

 For example, suppose you want to design a method that enumerates a collection.
 Such a method should take IEnumeralbe<T> as the parameter, not List<T> or T[] for example.